da4asandbox/modules-css/historicizing-data/lesson-2.md

 The Trans-Atlantic Slave Trade Database is a watershed digital project focused on the history of slavery and specifically the forced transportation of enslaved people out of Africa.
 To start, you're going to practice the same approach you'll be taking when you complete your [Data Biography](/assignment) of a separate dataset.

+### In small groups:

-In small groups, go to this starting page: [Trans-Atlantic Slave Trade - Understanding the Database](https://www.slavevoyages.org/voyage/about#methodology/introduction/0/en/).
+Go to this starting page: [Trans-Atlantic Slave Trade - Understanding the Database](https://www.slavevoyages.org/voyage/about#methodology/introduction/0/en/).
 Set a timer for **8 minutes** and try to collectively find answers to the following questions about the dataset, writing notes for each question in a shared Google Doc.

 *Note: this database is part of the larger SlaveVoyages website.
 You are only answering questions for the "Trans-Atlantic Slave Trade" databse, but to answer them you will need to explore other parts of the website.*